Please click below to print copy (with photos) of Scoreboard Instructions - Updated 10.21.19 (this file prints to 3 pages)

 - When the batter gets a hit or an out: Press the CLEAR BALL/STRIKE key.
+Press the BALL KEY once and the STRIKE KEY once to achieve the ONE and ONE COUNT.
 When you press the STRIKE key for “Strike 3” an OUT is automatically recorded.

 - Clear the outs for the next half of the inning by pressing the OUT key until the OUTS read zero (this happens when the maximum number of runs per inning have scored with only 2 outs or less).

 - Press the VISITOR SCORE/VTN or the HOME SCORE/HTN key followed by the +1 key to record a run for that team.
 TIP: The first time you enter a score a zero (0) will appear.
 Hit the +1 key again to get the number 1 to appear on the scoreboard.
 The total number of runs will increment/tally automatically.
 There is a slight delay between pressing the buttons and the number appearing on the scoreboard.
 Be patient.